RESTful web-services in JSIDPlay2

 The emulator can be started in server mode and gives access to various functionalities like real-time streaming of SIDs or audio recognition and more.
 You can implement your own client to access this emulator.
 The server mode of JSIDPlay2 is called "JSIDPlay2Server"

-The service methods are available running the server as a command-line tool explained in this document or as an alternative by clicking start in JSIDPlay2 user interface version.
+The service methods are available running the server as a command-line tool explained in Server Setup or as an alternative by clicking start in JSIDPlay2 user interface version.

 Preparation